JPchomp/RUT2025/index.md

 ## RECODING URBAN TRANSPORTATION 2025

-A regional Public Goods Initiative from the Inter-American Development Bank seeking to promote growth through digitization
+A regional Public Goods Initiative from the Inter-American Development Bank seeking to promote economic growth through urban mobility digitization

 ### Why this initiative?